mirko-di-franco/mirko-di-franco/README.md

 ---
 - 📫 How to contact me: **mirkodifranco.dev@gmail.com**
-- 🌱 I’m currently learning: React and Redux
+- 🌱 I’m currently learning: Java
 - 🚧 Portfolio work in progress

 ### Connect with me: